delaossa/optimas_pp/README.md

 ## Installing

-Install libE_opt according to https://github.com/optimas-org/optimas
+First install Optimas according to https://github.com/optimas-org/optimas

 Then install this package: